renggli/dart-more/README.md

 - `int_math.dart` is a collection of common mathematical functions on integers.
 - `iterable.dart` is a collection of iterables and iterators.
 - `ordering.dart` a fluent interface for building comparator functions.
+- `printer.dart` a fluent interface for configuring sophisticated printers.

 And there are more to come ...